Yagavi1994/Siihraz-Shades/README.md

 - Adobe Photoshop - were used to edit images and create mockups of the project in various devices.
 - Favicon - to provide the code & image for the icon in the tab bar.
 - Imgbb - to host my images, since directly adding my images to assets was not working as the size of images were huge.
+- Rgbacolorpicker - to pick color for the website.

 ## Deployment
 1. In the GitHub repositories, navigate your way to the settings tab